simonh-nguyen/digital-twin-motor-control/README.md

 * Reduced size and weight significantly while maintaining all functionality by re-engineering the entire system including custom PCB
 * Implemented full-duplex wireless control by using a modified Azure IoT Middleware MQTT communication
 * Set up basic digital twin functionality for remote-controlled operation and data collection, which can be built upon to include remote diagnostics, predictive system maintenance and enhanced data visualization
-* Enhanced educational understanding of dc motor by introducing current sensing
+* Enhanced educational understanding of DC motor by introducing current sensing
 * Accurately calibrated DC motor controller using tachometer to control velocity within ±2% RPM of the setpoint (accuracy can be increased, but will increase oscillations and increase settling time)

 # To Do: